Location:York, United Kingdom

-I am currently based in Vientiane, Lao PDR where I am working on my long term project The Corridor of Opportunity which is supported by Arts Council England and undertaking editorial and NGO commissions throughout the SE Asia region.
+I am currently based in North Yorkshire having recently returned from four years living in Laos where I was working on my long term project The Corridor of Opportunity which was initially supported by Arts Council England and undertaking editorial and NGO commissions throughout the SE Asia region.

 I am represented by Klompching Gallery in New York.

 Part artist, part sociologist, Tessa Bunney explores domestic labor in and around Hanoi, Vietnam.

 To qualify for future membership in the European Union, Romania is banning some farming practices that will forever change the lives of communities living in the Carpathian Mountains.
 Photographer Tessa Bunney documents these centuries-old customs before they disappear.